-STAT8088 Practicum (6 credits)
+STAT8088 Statistical practicum (6 credits)

-This course is open to students of Master of Statistics Programme only.
-It provides students with first-hand experience in the applications of academic knowledge in a real-life work environment.
+It provides students with first-hand experience in applying academic knowledge in a real-life work environment.
 To be eligible, students should be undertaking a statistics-related or risk-management-related practicum with no less than 160 hours in at least 20 working days spent in a paid or unpaid position.
-It is possible for part-time students to complete their practicum within their current place of employment.
+It is allowed for part-time students to complete their practicum within their current place of employment.
 The practicum will normally take place in the second semester or summer semester for full-time students or during the second year for part-time students.